mongock/mongock/README.md

 * We walk with you to production.
 Get more information about our support model at dev@cloudyrock.io

 ## Sample projects
+>**Note:** Sample projects are not updated.
+We are working to have them updated as soon as possible.

 In [here](https://github.com/cloudyrock/mongock-samples) you can find some sample projects that show you how to use Mongock.

 ## Contributing